glebe/has_calendar/README.markdown

-ha\_calendar
+has\_calendar
 ============

 has\_calendar is a view helper that creates a calendar using a table.
 You can easily add events with any content.

-This plugin relies on the `cal` command, available on *nix systems.
-Instead of calculating dates, I parse the output.

-NOTE: Only on Mac OS X (Unix?) the first day of week is Sunday; Linux (tested on Ubuntu) uses the argument `-m`, starting on Monday.

-Want this to work on Windows systems?
-Make sure you have a command `cal` on your PATH that returns exactly the *nix output (haven't tested though).
+This plugin no longer requires the `cal` command and is therefore useable on all systems ruby runs on.
+Furthermore the first-day-of-the-week problem is gone as the plugin relies on ruby and is inheriting its settings.

 Instalation
 -----------

-1) Install the plugin with `script/plugin install git://github.com/fnando/has_calendar.git`
+1) Install the plugin with `script/plugin install git://github.com/namxam/has_calendar.git`

 Usage
 -----